compintell/Mooncake.jl/README.md

 # Project Goals

-The goal of the `Taped.jl` project is to produce a reverse-mode AD package, written entirely in Julia, which improves over both ReverseDiff.jl and Zygote.jl in several ways:
+The goal of the `Taped.jl` project is to produce a reverse-mode AD package, written entirely in Julia, which improves over both `ReverseDiff.jl` and `Zygote.jl` in several ways:
 1. performance,
 1. correctness / scope of testing,
 1. coverage of language features.

+Some notable features that we try to improve on over ReverseDiff and Zygote / ChainRules are

+- optimise performance, usability and robustness while balancing generalizability
+- guaranteed safety against dynamic control flows when using cached and compiled tapes
+- compatibility with more array types, e.g. GPU arrays
-The most notable feature that we improve on over ReverseDiff and Zygote / ChainRules is support for mutation (writing to arrays, modifying fields of `mutable struct`s, etc), which is arguably the core limitation of these two packages, and has been the elephant-in-the-room of reverse-mode AD in Julia for years.
+- builtin support for mutation (writing to arrays, modifying fields of `mutable struct`s, etc), which is a shared limitation of `ReverseDiff.jl` and `Zygote.jl`, and has been the elephant-in-the-room of reverse-mode AD in Julia for years

+`Taped.jl` inherits many features and characteristics from `ReverseDiff.jl` and aims to be a drop-in replacement.
+However, compared to `ReverseDiff.jl`'s operator-overloading approach to tracing, we adopt an IR-based tracking based on [Umlaut](https://github.com/dfdx/Umlaut.jl).
+This IR-based tracing mechanism allows us to avoid the need to rewrite functions with generic type signatures (similar to [`Cassette.jl`](https://github.com/JuliaLabs/Cassette.jl)).

 Our system is based around a single function `rrule!!`.
 It should be thought of as being similar to ChainRules' `rrule` and Zygote's `_pullback`, but with additional features / requirements which make it suitable for being applied to functions which (potentially) modify their arguments.